mypreview/Conj/docs/customizing-checkout-layout.md

 2. On the backend, click **Appearance** » **Customize**.
 3. Navigate to **WooCommerce** » **Checkout** section.
 4. To use a terms and conditions page, [create a new page](creating-page) for it.
-5. Locate the **Terms and conditions page** field and select the newly created page in the drop-down menu.
+5. Locate the **Terms and conditions page** field and select the newly created page to act as your terms and conditions.
 6. Preview your selection instantly.
 7. Click the **Publish** button to save the changes.